mark-codes-stuff/ballchasing_replay_uploader/README.md

 ## What is this?

 This tool will monitor the Rocket League replay folder and upload new replay files to ballchasing.com when they're detected, using the ballchasing.com API token provided.
+The popular replay uploader plugin for bakkesmod won't work in the near future due to an anti-cheat being added to Rocket League.

-I've tried to make this as easy as possible to use.
+I've tried to make this as easy as possible to use, if you run into any issues make you've read the below info.

 ## How to use